MasakazuKurata/tutorial/README.md

 Note now that "git-prompt" no longer shows the "REBASE" comment as we finished our rebase.

 It can also happen that we only want to pick the changes from master, and our own commit has become useless.
-In that case the commit might become empty in this case instead of `git rebase --continue` we need to use `git rebase --skip` to advance to the next step.
+In that case the commit is empty and instead of `git rebase --continue` we need to use `git rebase --skip` to advance to the next step.